 Oda Steen

 Field Manager

 E-mail: oda@kulturstudier.no

 Oda holds a bachelor's in development studies from Oslo Metropolitan University, and is currently pursuing her master's degree in law at the University of Oslo.
 During her bachelors, four semesters were conducted with Kulturstudier; Development studies I in Vietnam; Global Environmental studies and Development studies II in Ghana, in addition to Peace and Conflict studies in Nepal.

 She has a background working with UNDP and the World Bank, volunteering for African Impact in Zimbabwe, and done numerous leadership exchange projects within Asia, the Middle East, and Africa with Rotary International.
 She is a former communication consultant, freelance journalist, and SoMe manager.
 Oda has periodically lived in Nepal since 2019 and has been working as Field Manager for Kulturstudier since 2022.
 She will be your focal point for all practical related issues.

-Anna Røer Falch, MA Seminar Leader E-mail: anna@kulturstudier.no For several years, Anna has studied global issues, peace, and development with a particular focus and interest in the South Asian region.
+Anna Røer Falch

+Seminar Leader

+E-mail: anna@kulturstudier.no

 For several years, Anna has studied global issues, peace, and development with a particular focus and interest in the South Asian region.
-As part of her studies and work, she has had several stays in India and Nepal.
-Anna worked with Kulturstudier as a Seminar Leader for both semesters in 2023.
-She holds an MA in Development, Environment, and Cultural Change from SUM, University of Oslo, and a BA in Global Studies from the University of Gothenburg.
+As part of her studies and work, she has had multiple stays in India and Nepal, including working as a Seminar Leader with

+Kulturstudier during both semesters in 2023.
+Anna holds an MA in Development, Environment, and Cultural Change from SUM, University of Oslo, and a BA in Global Studies from the University of Gothenburg.
 Her MA thesis investigated the role of migration in trajectories of upward social mobility in Pokhara, Nepal.
 The thesis was based on fieldwork in the city and written in association with the Peace Research Institute, Oslo (PRIO), where she is currently also working as a research assistant.
 Anna has practical experience working with peacebuilding in Oslo and had an internship with the EU in India in 2023.

 Anna will be the academic focal point on site and hold seminars on, e.g., methodology and academic writing.